google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

 Note: Make sure the items we added to the database in the previous step are still in the database.
 If the database is empty, click __Add Products__ to populate it.
+Don't worry about adding things twice.
+IndexedDB will throw errors in the console if you try to add items that already exist and won't add them to the store.